savepong/nuxt-firebase-hosting/README.md

 # generate static project
 $ yarn run generate
 ```

+### Deploy to Firebase hosting
+Install Firebase tools:
+`npm install -g firebase-tools`

+Sign in to Google:
+`firebase login`

+Initiate your project:
+`firebase init`

+Add your static files to your deploy directory (the default is public)

+Deploy your website:
+`firebase use --add`
+`firebase deploy`

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).
 # nuxt-firebase-hosting